tomsiouan/templify/README.md

 ## Configuration

 All visual options are controlled via a YAML config file.
-See [`config.example.yml`](config.example.yml) for a full reference.

 ```yaml
 page: